Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 3: Arcane Regeneration

 You can meditate on your knowledge of the arcane to regenerate magic potential.
-When you finish a Short Rest, you can recover spell slots of a combined level equal to your Intelligence modifier.
+When you finish a **:rest-short: Short Rest**, you can recover spell slots of a combined level equal to your Intelligence modifier.

-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest**.

 ### Level 3: Magus Subclass